The Journey: Tumultuous Times

-The Journey will culminate in Singapore's nation building celebrations in 2015 with The Journey: Our Homeland, in time for Singapore's 50th National Day.
+The Journey culminates in Singapore's nation building celebrations in 2015 with The Journey: Our Homeland, in time for Singapore's 50th National Day.

 Plot

-The Journey: Tumultuous Times will depict the period of the Japanese Occupation where the adversity only served to strengthen the characters' survival instinct.
+The Journey: Tumultuous Times depicted the period of the Japanese occupation where the adversity only served to strengthen the characters' survival instinct.
 When the British colonialists returned, stirrings of dissent became more apparent about their right to rule.
 In this period of uncertainty, there were vastly different ideals about how independence could be achieved.
 Yet despite all odds, they pulled through and survived.

-This is the story of five young people unraveled over a period of 20 years (1940-1965) spanning World War II and Independence.
+This is the story of five young people unraveled over a period of 20 years (1940–1965) spanning World War II and Independence.
 Major events that will happen in the drama include the Japanese occupation of Singapore, Hock Lee bus riots, student demonstrations, and social tensions.

 In the wee hours of the morning on 8 December 1941, Japanese planes attacked Singapore by air under the cloak of the night.
 This is the beginning of the period of unrest in Singapore.
 During the Sook Ching, Zhang Tianying gets captured and is killed.
 Zhang Huiniang dies in her two children's arms after being brutally raped by the Kempeitai.

 In 1954, nine years after the Japanese Surrender, Zhang Jia, now with the surname Hu, lives with his adoptive father, Hu Weiren.
 Zhang Min is living with her cousins, Zhang Yan, Hong Dangyong, Hong Minghui and their parents.
 Hu Jia has an obvious crush on Bai Lanxiang, also known as Sweet Soup Lass.
 Hu Jia has become a gang leader and is the heir to Liang Sihai's brand Siu Yee Tong, while another gang, The Seventh Gate of Loyalty sends a mole to join Hu Jia's gang.

-The Hock Lee Bus Riots causes a series of other riots like the halting of education during the State of Emergency in Singapore.
+The Hock Lee bus riots causes a series of other riots like the halting of education during the State of Emergency in Singapore.
 One of Zhang Min's students are killed in the ensuing protest.
 Hu Jia then finds out about his parents' horrible deaths, all caused by Weiren.
 He takes revenge by drowning Weiren to honour his parents.